chuckdries/cohost-storybook/README.md

 3. copy-paste `src/stories/Waterfall.stories.tsx` into a new file ending in `.stories.tsx` inside `src/stories`
 4. Edit the post, including the `title` under `export default`, and then select your post in the storybook sidebar
 5. Use the "Show HTML" switch in the "controls" panel to grab the generated HTML for your post!
+6. I recomment saving as a draft before you post to double check that things look how you expect.
+This tool attempts to emulate what a post looks like but it's not perfect

 View the [Introduction story](https://chuckdries.github.io/cohost-storybook/?path=/story/welcome-introduction--page) for more information